Sundays @ 10am

 Millennial+Z Social

-Come enjoy bubbles and bocce in the Church Play-yard Sunday at 11:30 am.
+The Millennial+Z Social will meet again this Sunday, May 5!
+Join them in the Lounge after the 10:00 am service.
 To learn more about the group and be notified of future events, contact Bill Bryan.

 Upcoming Events